Tech Articles

 Security

-Transport Layer Security (TLS) is built in as a core component of the Signiant transfer protocol software stack and provides the base layer of security in all Signiant tools.
+Transport Layer Security (TLS) is built in as a core component of the Signiant transfer protocol software stack and provides the base layer of security in all Signiant products.
 TLS is the standard cryptographic protocol designed to provide communication security, privacy and data integrity over IP networks.
 Encryption mechanisms provided by TLS are used to secure data as it is transmitted with regards to data transfer, advanced authentication, data integrity, and data confidentiality.
-All transfers conducted through the Signiant transfer protocol are encrypted, appropriately authenticated, authorized and tracked, including proof that files were delivered thereby ensuring non-repudiation (protection against denial of performing an action).
+All transfers conducted through the Signiant Platform are encrypted, appropriately authenticated, authorized and tracked, including proof that files were delivered thereby ensuring non-repudiation (protection against denial of performing an action).
 Additional layers of service and application security are added to the individual Signiant products on the management, control and end-user components specific to each.

 Scale-Out Management